ProfessorKazarinoff/MATLAB-light-relay/README.md

 **Step 3:** Temporarily install stand-offs on the red board and relay board; add a small drop of super glue then position inside box with outlets towards previously made cut-outs.

 **Step 4:** Feed the power cables inside the box.
-Connect the two white wires together and the two ground wires together.
-Then feed the two black wires in the blue terminal block of the relay into the two right-hand most slots (order depends on the code order).
+Connect the two white (neutral) wires together and the two green (ground) wires together with wire nuts.
+Then feed the two black (hot) wires in the blue terminal block (high voltage side) of the relay into the two right-hand most slots (order depends on the code order).

 ![alt text](/doc/light_relay3.jpg "Logo Title Text 1")

-**Step 5:** Connect the three low voltage jumper wires as shown below:
+**Step 5:** Connect the three low voltage jumper wires between the Arduino and relay (low voltage side) as shown below:

 ![alt text](/doc/fritzing_light_relay.png "Logo Title Text 1")